 Horses are naturally wary creatures that tend to view all situations with suspicion.
 They communicate primarily through body language, and our students will need to develop the skills to interpret this subtle non-verbal communication in order to successfully bond with their animal.
 Through this experiential learning experience, students will build skills to help them create and retain relationships, communication, and empathy for others.

-For girls with no prior experience, the size and quickness of a horse can be intimidating.
-If a girl is initially uneasy about approaching her horse, the staff works patiently with her until she feels more comfortable.
-As she confronts her fears and learns to approach and handle her horse, her confidence grows and she feels empowered to confront other challenges.
+For teens with no prior experience, the size of a horse can be intimidating.
+If a teen is initially uneasy about approaching their horse, the staff works patiently with them until they feel more comfortable.
+As the teen confronts their fears and learns to approach and handle the horse, their confidence grows and they feel empowered to confront challenges.

-During the summer months, the girls participate in natural horsemanship activities, which incorporate techniques pioneered by Pat and Linda Parelli.
-The core principles of Parelli are “Love, Leadership, Language.”
-These concepts compliment the relationship skills that are the foundation for Uinta’s therapeutic approach.
-Girls learn seven “games” that they can play with their horse to establish trust, leadership, and communication.
-The games are a fun way for the girls to practice these skills and build self confidence.
+Parelli Natural Horsemanship focuses on the natural relationship between human and animal, the core principles being “Love, Leadership, Language.”
+These concepts complement the relationship skills that are the foundation of Uinta’s therapeutic approach.
+During the summer months, our students are taught seven games that they can play with their horses to establish trust, leadership, and communication.
+The games are designed as a fun way for teens to practice interpersonal skills while building self-confidence.

 The Parelli Natural Horsemanship programming and techniques were developed in 1982 by Pat and Linda Parelli as a way to improve the relationship between humans and horses.
 This international program focuses on the natural bond that is created through communication, understanding, and psychology versus mechanics, fear, and intimidation.